 Power Adapter Cable

-It’s really simple to make, all you need is a female XT60, a DC5525 Barrel connector, and some silicone wires.
+It’s really simple to make, all you need is a female XT60, a DC5525 Barrel connector, and some silicone wires of 24-26 AWG. (current is only about 2.5A so no need to go too large in wires)

 For the wires, I think 26awg or larger wires should be fine (current at max power is under 3A).
 The lighter wires handle better, I tried 16awg wires and I didn’t like the extra weight on the soldering iron.
 Also make it longer, 2 feet or more ideally.